ArcadeHustle/X3_USB_softmod/README.md

 Please note that the following text is considered "for purposes of good-faith security research".

 For now some of this information will be further gatekept.
-This will write up will absolutly however give you all the access you need to enable USB bootable games...
+This write up will absolutly however give you all the access you need to enable USB bootable games...
 Making a "multi" out of this is trivial.
 You can, as many folks have pointed out, use *any* front end, Niko's, Joerg's or AttractMode as examples.

 You can obtain initial access, either remotely, or physically.
 Folks have been doing similar things with local access (in private) for years.